machiela-lab/PCAmatchR/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version we have:

+* Fixed the plot_maker function to conditionally suggest `optmatch` in example.
+* Deleted unacceptable LICENSE component.
+* Incremented version number.

-## This is the fourth release
+## This is the fourth package release
 * Adds requested changes to package to make the `optmatch` package conditionally suggested in examples and testthat.
 * Create static vignette.
 * Other minor changes

 ## Test environments
-* local OS X install, R 4.1.2
+* local OS X (Catalina, v.
+10.15.7) install, R 4.1.2 (--as-cran)
-* local Windows 10 install, R 3.6.3
+* local Windows 10 install, R 3.6.3 (--as-cran)
 * win-builder, (devel, oldrelease, release)
 * Rhub:
   * Windows Server 2022, R-devel, 64 bit